Who we are

 Emily's public health practice is informed by 15 years of professional experience in journalism, communications, marketing, and book publishing, where she was the editor of New York Times bestselling and Edgar Award-winning works of nonfiction.
 She holds a bachelor’s degree in journalism and mass communication from the University of North Carolina at Chapel Hill and is passionate about improving the way public health stories are told.
 She is based in Brooklyn, New York.

-Design Director & Graphic Designer: Erin Charpentier is an artist, graphic designer, and serial collaborator.
-She has a background in the nonprofit sector and lots of experience in publication design and data visualization.
-Erin has an active creative practice, and her artwork has been exhibited in the Brooklyn Museum in New York, and Tacoma Art Museum in Washington.
+Design Director: Erin Charpentier is an artist, designer, educator, and serial collaborator.
+She has over 5 years of experience as a graphic designer and specializes in report design and data visualization.
+Erin has an active creative practice and her artwork has been featured in the Brooklyn Art Museum in New York, the Tacoma Art Museum in Washington, the Time-Based Art Festival in Portland, and many other venues.

-Associate: Alex McFerrin received her Bachelor of Science degree in Public Health at Oregon State University along with a minor in Business and Entrepreneurship.
+Alex received her Bachelor of Science degree in Public Health at Oregon State University along with a minor in Business and Entrepreneurship.
 Prior to beginning her work with Rede Group, Alex interned here!
-While interning at Rede she gained experience working with public health policy and applying her knowledge of qualitative and quantitative data analysis to various projects.
-She has really begun to build her skills as a top notch analyst!